USMC1941/CS111-Rutgers/Assignments/2020_Fall/05_Assignment/README.md

 The transition probabilities that we have used for Norman, OK are based on historical data, and you might use them to get a sense for the likelihood certain weather phenomena in the near future.
 For instance, a farmer might want to run many, many simulations to get an idea of the likelihood of going 20 or more days without rain, and the results might influence the crops that he or she plants.

 Just as we can base the transition probabilities on historical data, we can also base them on future predictions.
-For instance, the National Center for Atmospheric Research (NCAR) simulates weather as it responds to assumptions about how various “forcings” (e.g, greenhouse gasses) will evolve in the future.
+For instance, the National Center for Atmospheric Research (NCAR) simulates weather as it responds to assumptions about how various "forcings" (e.g, greenhouse gasses) will evolve in the future.
 Typically, these models couple an atmospheric model with an ocean model, but more recent versions, the so-called Earth system models, incorporate more components including land use, sea and land ice, etc. The models can be used to predict future precipitation patterns and transition probabilities that are based on these forecasts, rather than past data.
 The weather generator methods you will be writing for this assignment will: